 Team Shieldworkz

-It is almost impossible to underestimate the importance of IoT security.
+The significance of Internet of Things security cannot be overstated.
 However, businesses appear to be somewhat myopic when it comes to securing their IoT deployments and Proof-of-Concept projects.
 Enterprise networks across the globe have millions of unmanaged IoT devices connecting to their networks every single day.
-IoT security breaches are costly operationally and financially bleeding enterprises to the tune of $2.5 million per attack.
 Despite the high cost associated, security is yet to emerge as the focal point of attention and action for IoT engineers, business heads, and developers.

 Early days

 Like other new and innovative technologies that came before it, IoT is right now going through its initial adoption phase.
 The immediate questions that are asked include: can we hive out a manual process?
 How do we improve data transmission speeds?
 Is it possible to make our machines learn?
-When the answer is yes, the solution in most instances is IoT technology.
 However, the rush to adopt and deploy these new possibilities has left many CISOs encountering a growing challenge in the form of security.

-Over the last few decades, Supervisory Control and Data Acquisition (SCADA) systems have played a major role in industrial operations.
+Supervisory Control and Data Acquisition (SCADA) systems have been integral to manufacturing operations during the past few decades.
 Industries like oil and gas, energy/smart grid, agriculture, manufacturing, and utilities have implemented SCADA systems and networks to collect data and automate processes, and are looking to automation systems for more effective ways to operate.
 Attacks on such critical infrastructure could cause billions in damage and some businesses will find it difficult to get back on their feet.

 Inherent vulnerabilities